dennisklein/miniasset/README.md

 # Miniasset CLI

-This gem provides the command-line interface `miniasset` which is a client for the Miniasset Datacenter Asset Management API.
+This gem provides the command-line interface `miniasset` which is a client for the [Miniasset - Datacenter Asset Management API](https://github.com/dennisklein/miniasset_server).

 ## Installation